-The first release of the Question and Test Interoperability (QTI) Standards dates back to 2000 and the earliest release of the standard that is still supported – QTI v1.2, which was released in 2003.
+The first release of QTI dates back to 2000 and the earliest release of the standard that is still supported QTI v1.2, which was released in 2003.
 Version 1.2 was leveraged and incorporated into the Common Cartridge format.

 Version 2.0 was initially drafted in 2005, improved the data model of individual questions.
 However, this version was not compatible with previous releases of QTI and was eventually deprecated in 2009.
 Finally, version 2.1 was finalized and released in 2012 which supported changes to the structure of test and results.